Lucky2803/2SAT-Problem/README.md

 # 2SAT-Problem
 SAT (Boolean satisfiability problem) is the problem of assigning Boolean values to variables to satisfy a given Boolean formula.
-The Boolean formula will usually be given in CNF(Conjuctive Normal form / Maxterms / POS form) The General satisfiability problem can be solved in exponential time.
+The Boolean formula will usually be given in CNF(Conjuctive Normal form / Product of Maxterms / POS form) The General satisfiability problem can be solved in exponential time.

 The special case of 2- satifiability problem is however polynomial time solvable.